compsigh/web/app/docs/leadership/joining.md

 ---
-title: "Joining the compsigh unpaid interns"
+title: "Joining compsigh leadership"
 description: "How to get invited, and what the process looks like"
 authors: []
-previous: { text: "About the unpaid interns", link: "/docs/leadership/unpaid-interns" }
+previous: { text: "About compsigh leadership", link: "/docs/leadership/about" }
 ---

-the club doesn't run applications for leadership. instead, members are invited by unpaid interns to join.
+instead of running applications for leadership, members are invited to join.

 an invited club member is: